-Copenhagen Youth Project (CYP) works in Islington, London to engage, inform and provide children and young people aged 7 to 25 with choices supporting their individual learning and personal development.
+Copenhagen Youth Project (CYP) provides a safe, caring, youth-led space for disadvantaged young people where they can learn, develop and build towards a brighter future.
 Having started out 15 years ago as a grassroots local effort to tackle problems faced and expressed by local children and young people, we have developed into an established local charity with a strong track record, supported by a number of long-term funders.

 Our Mission is to engage and inform children and young people aged 7-25 in order to provide them with choices supporting their individual learning and personal development.